Who has the right to make funeral arrangements in the UK? A legal guide

 If people have differing views on what should happen, it can be very upsetting at a time that is already difficult.

-If the parties involved cannot agree on funeral arrangements, then an application can be made to the Court, who may decide in favour of the legally appointed Executor or Administrator provided they have acted reasonably.
+If the parties involved cannot agree on funeral arrangements, then an application can be made to the Court, who may decide in favour of the legally appointed executor or administrator provided they have acted reasonably.

 Where the disagreement is between two or more appointees, the Court will decide the matter on the facts.
 If the deceased has expressed any wishes in the Will, these are taken into account, although these wishes are not in themselves legally binding.